aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Indicates whether the labels shall be shown as multi level.

+**Remarks**

 Only valid for category axis.

 **Returns:**
 boolean